-Three potential 'Main Street' locations are as shown in the map (A, B & C).
+Three potential 'Main Street' locations are as shown in the map.
 This can be phased to evolve over time as the redevelopment occurs.
 Designing these streets as 'Main Streets' to ensure the pedestrian environment is important to set the stage for it to evolve as a thriving Main Street with active life.
-The two locations A & B as shown on the map are off of the main arterial road away from busy traffic lend themserlves better.
-However, if the linear green or park is developed along the eastern edge of Perimeter Center Parkway (C). that would make the Perimeter Center Parkway a candidate for 'Main Street' as well.
+The two locations except for the Perimeter Center Parkway is off of the main arterial road away from busy traffic lends itself better.
+However, if the linear green or park is developed along the eastern edge of Perimeter Center Parkway, that would make the Perimeter Center Parkway a candidate for 'Main Street' as well.